Trouble (Shampoo song): Critical reception

+Pan-European magazine Music & Media wrote, "Please meet Jacqui & Carrie.
+Headmasters beware of these schoolgirl versions of Poly Styrene (X-Ray Spex) and ex-Transvision Vamp Wendy James provoking with punky bubble gum pop."
+Music & Media editor Robbert Tilli compared their style to the likes of Bananarama, Transvision Vamp and Fuzzbox.
+Alan Jones from Music Week said, "Taking their cue from the B-52's, circa 'Love Shack', Shampoo are not one of the most original bands around, but they are good fun.
+Sure to score."
+Sylvia Patterson from NME also named 'Trouble' Single of the Week, praising it as "fiercely catchy, unfeasibly stupid, gloriously good-looking.
+What more do you want?"
+Stuart Maconie from Select named it their third and best single, adding, "Best because it's the nearest yet to being a really sunny, goofy pop song as opposed to a knowing, slightly middle-aged punk pastiche.
+'Trouble' is little else but a chorus (indeed the verse is squawked in a way that makes putting a tin opener in your own eye seem attractive by comparison) but it's a hell of a funny and memorable one.
+It's extremely likely that by the time you read this, even people who live in stilt houses in the Mekong Delta will be singing 'Uh-Oh, we're in trouble'."
+Pete Stanton from Smash Hits gave it three out of five, writing, "Shampoo have tried to be pop stars before and failed, yet they might just do it this time with the help of an annoying chorus and noisy guitars.
+They may want to make out they're anarchists, but they've still got to be in for 9pm."

 Music videos

-The original music video for the song was directed by Chris D'Adda.
-It features the girls trying to get home from central London after a night out, as their lyrics describe.
+The original music video for the song was directed by Chris D'Adda and produced by William Green.
+It was released on 11 July 1994 and features the girls struggling to get home from central London after a night out after missing the last bus, as their lyrics describe.
 The re-make music video to promote Mighty Morphin Power Rangers: The Movie features new footage of the girls singing to the camera, intercut with footage from the film.

 Appearances

 In addition to the Power Rangers film and soundtrack, the song featured on the soundtrack of the 1996 film Foxfire and the 1999 film Jawbreaker.
-The song is sung by characters in the 1997 film Blackrock, though it was not included on the film's soundtrack, and it also appears in episode three of the TV series Clueless.
-In 2007 the cast of the film St Trinians recorded a cover of the song, which was released on the film's soundtrack.
+The song is sung by characters in the 1997 film Blackrock, though it was not included on the film's soundtrack, and it also appears in episode three of the TV series Clueless, as well as the Daria episode "Speedtrapped".
+In 2007, the cast of the film St Trinians recorded a cover of the song, which was released on the film's soundtrack.
 The cast also recorded a music video for the song.